-UNSDCF outcome indicators, Country programme Output indicators, baselines and targets Partner contributions Indicative Dasetine: 47.7 (2021), Target: 25 (2025) Adolescent birth rate (per 1,000 women aged 15-19 years) Baseline: 48 (2019); Target: 30 (2025) health services and right to vulnerable women any young people, including the prevention and response to gender-base violence and harmful practices Output 1 .
-Improved national policies and accountability mechanisms for the provision of integrated sexual and reproductive health services and rights to vulnerable women and young people, including the prevention and response to gender-based violence and harmful Number of new national policies, regulations, and sectoral plans in place that address sexual reproductive health and rights, including response to gender-based violence, and preparedness planning Baseline: 0 (2022); Target: 9 (2025) Number of national accountability, oversight, and monitoring mechanisms for the advancement of sexual and reproductive health and rights in place Baseline: 1 (2022); Target: 3 (2025) UNDP, UNESCO, UNICEF, UNRWA, UN-Women, WHO, Ministry of Health, Ministry of Education and Higher Education, Ministry of Social Development, Ministry of Women Affairs, Higher Council for Youth and Sports, Civil society organizations, women and youth-led coalitions and networks, National Population Committee, PCBS \$2.2 million (\$0.3 million from regular resources and \$1.9 million from other resources) • Unmet need for family planning Baseline: 12.9% (2019); Target: 11% (2025) Output 2.
-Strengthened capacity of government and non-governmental organizations to provide high-quality services for sexual and reproductive health, as well as essential services to address gender-based violence and child marriage, with a focus on those left furthest behind first, including in humanitarian contexts Number of women, adolescents and youth, including people with disabilities, who benefited from life-saving interventions supported by UNFPA in humanitarian settings Baseline: 59,000 (2021); Target: 200,000 (2025); People with disabilities: 4,200 Number of women, adolescents and youth, including people with disabilities that received high-quality services related to sexual and reproductive health, prevention and protection from gender-based violence (including services related to mental health and psychosocial support), and harmful practice Baseline: 18,000 (2021); Target: 80,000 (2025); People with disabilities: 1700 Country has national standards for the provision of sexual and reproductive health services to adolescents aged 10-19 years Baseline: No (2022); Target: Yes (2025) UNICEF, UNRWA, UNODC, WFP, UN-Women, WHO, Ministry of Health, Ministry of Education and Higher Education, Ministry of Social Development, Ministry of Women Affairs, Civil society organizations, women and youth-led coalitions and networks, Palestinian universities \$15.4 million (\$1.9 million from regular resources and \$13.5 million from other resources)
+UNSDCF outcome Country programme gender-based violence and narmur practices has accelerated.
+B (1) Indicative indicators, baselines, targets outputs Output indicators, baselines and targets Partner contributions resources Related UNFPA StrategicPlan/ UNSDCF outcomeindicator(s):• Maternal mortality ratio (per 100,000 live births) Baseline: 47.7 (2021); Target: 25 (2025)• Adolescent birth rate (per 1,000 women aged 15-19 years) Baseline: 48 (2019); Target: 30 (2025) Output 1.
+Improved national policies and accountability mechanisms for the provision of integrated sexual and reproductive health services and rights to vulnerable women and young people, including the prevention and response to gender-based violence and harmful practices Number of new national policies, regulations, and sectoral plans in place that address sexual reproductive health and rights, including response to gender-based violence, and preparedness planning Baseline: 0 (2022); Target: 9 (2025) Number of national accountability, oversight, and monitoring mechanisms for the advancement of sexual and reproductive health and rights in place Baseline: 1 (2022); Target: 3 (2025) UNDP, UNESCO, UNICEF, UNRWA, UN-Women, WHO, Ministry of Health, Ministry of Education and Higher Education, Ministry of Social Development, Ministry of Women Affairs, Higher Council for Youth and Sports, Civil society organizations, women and youth-led coalitions and networks, National Population Committee, PCBS \$2.2 million (\$0.3 million from regular resources and \$1.9 million from other resources) • Unmet need for family planning Baseline: 12.9% (2019); Target: 11% (2025) Output 2.
+Strengthened capacity of government and non-governmental organizations to provide high-quality services for sexual and reproductive health, as well as essential services to address gender- based violence and child marriage, with a focus on those left furthest behind first, including in humanitarian contexts Number of women, adolescents and youth, including people with disabilities, who benefited from life-saving interventions supported by UNFPA in humanitarian settings Baseline: 59,000 (2021); Target: 200,000 (2025); People with disabilities: 4,200 Number of women, adolescents and youth, including people with disabilities that received high-quality services related to sexual and reproductive health, prevention and protection from gender-based violence (including services related to mental health and psychosocial support), and harmful practice Baseline: 18,000 (2021); Target: 80,000 (2025); People with disabilities: 1700 Country has national standards for the provision of sexual and reproductive health services to adolescents aged 10-19 years Baseline: No (2022); Target: Yes (2025) UNICEF, UNRWA, UNODC, WFP, UN-Women, WHO, Ministry of Health, Ministry of Education and Higher Education, Ministry of Social Development, Ministry of Women Affairs, Civil society organizations, women and youth-led coalitions and networks, Palestinian universities \$15.4 million (\$1.9 million from regular resources and \$13.5 million from other resources)